-The main difference between Stress and Pressure are many, however, they are both words that are commonly mistaken for one another.
-Pressure can mainly be defined as the amount of force that is exerted per unit area.
-Stress, on the other hand, refers to the amount of force exerted per unit area, experienced by a material.
-This is termed as stress and it is uniquely more different from pressure.
+There are many differences between Stress and Pressure.
+However, they are both words that are commonly mistaken for one another.
+Pressure can mainly be defined as the force exerted per unit area.
+On the other hand, stress refers to the amount of force exerted per unit area experienced by a material.
+This is termed stress, and it is uniquely more different from pressure.

 Difference between Stress and Pressure

-Understanding the major differences between stress and pressure one can know the key separating points between one and the other.
-We know that pressure is an external quality that affects the object from the outside while stress affects the object from the inside.
-In order to understand the effects of stress better it is important to understand, the relationship between stress and strain.
+By understanding the major differences between stress and pressure, one can know the key separating points between one and the other.
+We know that pressure is an external quality that affects the object from the outside, while stress affects the object from the inside.
+To understand the effects of stress better, it is important to understand the relationship between stress and strain.

 |Difference between Stress and Pressure|